Mexican Star's Sidekick Investigated

 Jul.
 23, 1999

-MEXICO CITY (AP) _ Mexican prosecutors are investigating whether a television host's sidekick was involved in his gangland-style slaying last month.
+MEXICO CITY (AP) _ Mexican prosecutors are investigating whether a television host's sidekick was involved in his shooting death last month.

-Mario Rodriguez Bezares was placed under house arrest Thursday amid concerns he was planning to leave the country, said Susana Manterola of the city Attorney General's Office.
+Mario Rodriguez Bezares was placed under house arrest in Thursday after authorities discovered he was planning to leave the country, said Susana Manterola of the city Attorney General's Office.

 The June 7 murder of TV star Francisco ``Paco'' Stanley shocked Mexico and rekindled fury at a crime wave that has lasted for years.